Learning management system: COVID-19 and learning management systems

-The suspension of in-school learning caused by the COVID-19 pandemic started a dramatic shift in the way teachers and students at all levels interact with each other and learning materials.
-UNESCO estimated that as of May 25, 2020, approximately 990,324,537 learners, or 56.6% of the total enrolled students have been affected by COVID-19 related school closures.
+The suspension of in-school learning caused by the COVID-19 pandemic led to a dramatic shift in how teachers and students at all levels interact with one another and with learning materials.
+UNESCO estimated that as of May 25, 2020, approximately 990,324,537 learners, or 56.6% of all enrolled students, had been affected by COVID-19-related school closures.
 In many countries, online education through the use of Learning Management Systems became the focal point of teaching and learning.
-For example, statistics taken from a university’s LMS during the initial school closure period (March to June 2020) indicate that student submissions and activity nearly doubled from pre-pandemic usage levels.
+For example, statistics from a university's LMS during the initial school closure period (March to June 2020) indicate that student submissions and activity nearly doubled compared to pre-pandemic usage levels.

 Student satisfaction with LMS usage during this period is closely tied to the information quality contained within LMS modules and maintaining student self-efficacy.
 From the teacher perspective, a study of K-12 teachers in Finland reported high levels of acceptance for LMS technology, however, training support and developing methods for maintaining student engagement are key to long-term success.
 In developing nations, the transition to LMS usage faced many challenges, which included a lower number of colleges and universities using LMSs before the pandemic, technological infrastructure limitations, and negative attitudes toward technology amongst users.